MichaelCurrin/github-reporting-py/docs/usage.md

 ## Demo reports

-Run the simple demo scripts, which take no inputs or configs (other than access token).
-They showcase querying the GraphQL and printing the JSON responses to the screen.
+Run the simple demo scripts, which take no inputs or configs (other than the access token).
+These showcase querying the GraphQL and printing the JSON responses to the screen.

 These are not that useful for reporting, but their code is mostly self-contained so it is easy to understand how the API works in a single script or function.